 Except in specific circumstances, an arrest may be made of not only the vessel to which the claim relates but any other vessel owned by the defendant at the time the claim occurs.
-However, if the dispute relates to ownership, mortgage, possession or profits resulting from use of the vessel the no further arrest of vessels can be made.
+However, if the dispute relates to ownership, mortgage, possession or profits resulting from the use of the vessel then no further arrest of vessels can be made.

 The sale of the vessel in question cannot be conducted until after a final judgment is reached by the court.
 A court order will stipulate the price for which the vessel should be sold and the date on which the sale must happen, amongst other aspects.

 It should be pointed out that this procedure requires many original documents to be translated and notarised in Arabic, the official language of the country, and a power of attorney is required.
 This can lengthen the timeframe for completion of the judicial process and only token court and legal costs will be awarded at the conclusion of litigation.

 Claims Which Constitute "Maritime Debts" Under Article 115 of the FML are:

 A. Damage caused by a vessel as a result of a collision or other accident;

 B. Loss of life or personal injury occasioned by the vessel and arising out of the use thereof;